clareaulab/CARPNN/workflows/Boltz/README.md

 This scripts takes in a colabfold-style csv and performs multi-sequence alignment (paired and unpaired) against a local database.
 Follow the instruction from https://github.com/sokrypton/ColabFold/wiki/Running-ColabFold-in-Docker to set up the singularity container and the instructions from https://colabfold.mmseqs.com/ to set up the colabfold database.
 In particular, you should update these two variables.

+- The `CARPNN_DIR` variable should be updated to the path to this CARPNN installation directory
 - The `SIF_PATH` variable should be updated to the path to the singularity container downloaded
   - `singularity pull docker://ghcr.io/sokrypton/colabfold:1.5.5-cuda12.2.2`
 - The `DB_FOLDER` variable should be updated to the parent directory where the databases are hosted